satyam-tomar/neural-networks/02_mnist/Readme.md

 Loss: Categorical Cross-Entropy
 Optimizer: Stochastic Gradient Descent

+### Current State

+The model trains correctly and can predict handwritten digits.
+Training is performed over the dataset per epoch, and predictions are tested on random samples.

+### Possible Improvements

+- Switch to mini-batch training
+- Add a proper train/test split
+- Experiment with better optimizers (Momentum, Adam)
+- Improve single-sample inference flow

 ---

-## Current State

-The model trains correctly and is able to predict handwritten digits.
-Training is done on the full dataset per epoch, and predictions are verified on random samples.
+## 2. MNIST – TensorFlow (`tf.keras`)

+This implementation demonstrates how the same problem is solved using industry-standard tools.

+### What’s Inside

+- `tf.data.Dataset` pipeline with `map`, `batch`, and `prefetch`
+- Model defined using `tf.keras.Model` / `Sequential`
+- Built-in Dense layers and activations
+- Automatic backpropagation and optimization
+- Training using `model.fit` with callbacks

+### Model Characteristics

+- Clear separation between data pipeline and model
+- GPU/CPU optimized training
+- Cleaner, shorter, and more maintainable code
+- Easier experimentation and scaling

 ---

-## Things to Improve

-- Use mini-batch training instead of full-batch
-- Add a proper train/test split
-- Try a better optimizer (momentum or Adam)
-- Clean up inference for single-sample prediction

----

 ## Final Note

-This project is mainly about clarity and understanding.
+This repository is not about achieving state-of-the-art accuracy.
-Accuracy can be improved, but the focus here was getting the fundamentals right.
+The focus is understanding neural networks deeply and then applying that understanding using modern frameworks.